johanbove/johanbove.github.io/about.md

 - Rides his bicycle to work whenever he can.
 - Flosses at least six times a week.
 - Is capable of applying a thesaurus to seem smarter in online profile introductions.
-- Has been building websites since 1998
+- Has been building websites since 1998 and hasn't stopped ever since.

 ## Favorite Quotes